Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 (for international art-house films).
 There is also The Pioneer

 , a beautiful Soviet-era theater that shows a mix of Hollywood and art-house.
-Each fall, an American Film Festival is held in Moscow as are Australian and British festivals.
-They usually get announced on embassy websites and in The Moscow News
+For other options see the listings in The Moscow News

 10. Transportation (back to top)